Lead Sheathed Wiring System Explained

 The Lead Sheathed Wiring System is a traditional electrical wiring method in which insulated conductors are covered with an outer protective layer (sheath) made of lead or a lead alloy.
 This system was widely used in the past, especially in areas where moisture, chemicals, or mechanical damage could affect normal wiring.

-⚙️ Working Principle
+⚙️ Working Principle of Lead Sheathed Wiring System

 1. Electrical Insulation